This former tech CEO takes down woke capitalism but misses the point on wokeness

 Airbnb has almost certainly touted social justice causes disingenuously to some success, but the idea that Airbnb only succeeded because of its wokeness, rather than because it exploits people, is a rentable bridge too far.

 The problem with railing against whatever one considers to be woke is that it can easily lead to anti-wokeness, which is just sneering at anyone trying to make any kind of positive impact.
 Ramaswamy flirts with anti-wokeness throughout his book.
 Not only does he consider AstraZeneca’s 2020 pledge of $1 billion to combat climate change a wasteful act of virtue-signaling, he considers the U.S. government’s later pledge of $1.2 billion to AstraZeneca’s COVID vaccine efforts the fulfillment of a quid pro quo.
-Would he have preferred the pharma giant not be funded for vaccine research?
+Would he have preferred the pharma giant not be funded for vaccine research during a global pandemic?
 More to the point, just because Al Gore personally reaped massive rewards from his climate change advocacy doesn’t mean everyone invested in finding solutions is only in it for prestige and profit.

 Even if they were, though, the end result would be the same: More money for a cause that’s existentially important.